bprovanbessell/SATfeatPy/documentation/features.md

 _For each clause, the ratio is the number of positive literals/number of negative literals.
 These ratios are then aggregated, and statistics on them output._

+26-27.
+Fraction of binary and ternary clauses: Fraction of clauses that have 2 literals over total number of clauses, fraction of clauses with 3 literals, over total number of clauses

 ### Proximity to Horn Formula
 #### A clause is a Horn clause if it contains at most one positive literal
 28. Fraction of Horn clauses